Taluu/Behapi/README.md

 on the `php-http` client.

-If you need to play with the request being built, or the response created when the request is sent, you need to inject the `@http.history`, which is an instance of `Behapi\Tools\HttpHistory`.
+If you need to play with the request being built, or the response created when the request is sent, you need to inject the `@Behapi\Tools\HttpHistory`, which is an instance of `Behapi\Tools\HttpHistory`.
 It is automatically reseted between scenarios (or scenarios outlines)

 A documentation will be made (soon hopefully) with more details.